-The survey is anonymous and you responses are confidential.
+The survey is anonymous and your responses are confidential.
 Your feedback is critical to us and to your instructor as we strive to improve our offerings, and our support of you, the students.

-SERVICE CONTACT ADA Accommodation/Support Testing Services & Academic Accommodations Department (432) 552-4696 Advising (432) 552-2661 UTPB Academic Advising Center Bookstore UTPB Campus Bookstore (432) 552-0220 Email, Office 365, my.utpb.edu Information Technology Financial Aid and Scholarship UTPB Financial Aid
+SERVICE CONTACT ADA Accommodation/Support Testing Services & Academic Accommodations Department (432) 552-4696 Advising (432) 552-2661 UTPB Academic Advising Center Bookstore UTPB Campus Bookstore (432) 552-0220 Email, Office 365, my.utpb.edu Information Technology Financial Aid and UTPB Financial Aid Scholarship (432) 552-2620 Library The J. Conrad Dunagan Library Online at (432) 552-2370